 You can also use fresh tomatoes and fresh mozzarella with a little basil for a caprese take.

 Let me say this about eggplant and veal.
 It’s a remarkable combination of flavors.
 Veal is known for it’s flavor, and eggplant heightens that and brings moisture so this nearly melts in your mouth.
-I’ll soon be bringing you an Italian veal meatloaf and a new version of veal meatballs!
+You’ll also love my veal meatballs!

 Italian Stuffed Eggplant with Ground Veal